indygreg/python-build-standalone/docs/building.rst

    $ py.exe build-windows.py --options pgo

-If building CPython 3.8+, you will need to specify the path to a ``sh.exe`` installed from cygwin. e.g.
+You will need to specify the path to a ``sh.exe`` installed from cygwin. e.g.

-   $ py.exe build-windows.py --python cpython-3.8 --sh c:\cygwin\bin\sh.exe --options noopt
+   $ py.exe build-windows.py --python cpython-3.13 --sh c:\cygwin\bin\sh.exe --options noopt

 To build a 32-bit x86 binary, simply use an ``x86 Native Tools Command Prompt`` instead of ``x64``.